 One thing that held me back when I was learning to meditate was that I could not get comfy.
-My back would start to ache, pins and needles in my legs, or starting to nod off!
-How do we sit with comfort and poise so that we can actually try to meditate?
+My back would start to ache, pins and needles in my legs, or I would start to nod off!
+How do we sit with comfort and poise so that we can actually get to meditate?

-So, to begin, it is not the end of the world if we drop the goal of sitting in perfect lotus pose and looking like an Instagram superstar when we meditate.
+So, to begin, it is helpful if we can drop the goal of sitting in perfect lotus pose and looking like an Instagram superstar when we meditate.
 I usually meditate in my pyjamas or in my wellies in my favourite woods.
 It’s really not that glamorous!
 Remember it’s what’s going on, on the inside, that counts!

-Then, see if you can sway gently forwards and then backwards, and feel the pull of gravity on your shoulders, wanting to pull you down to the centre of the earth and the effort it takes to pull away from that force of gravity.
+Now.
+See if you can sway gently forwards and backwards, and feel the pull of gravity on your shoulders, wanting to pull you down to the centre of the earth and the effort it takes to pull away from that force of gravity.
 Now, we want to cheat gravity and become invisible to it.
-So, find the sweet spot, where your shoulders balance perfectly above your hips and all effort ceases.
+So, find the sweet spot, where your shoulders balance perfectly above your hips, the crown of your head perfectly aligned with your seat... and all effort ceases.
 Take a breath here.
 You’re doing great!

 Now, the next thing to tackle is the ‘nodding dog syndrome’.
 We get sleepy if we relax the chest forwards, so start to roll the shoulders forward slightly and the space between the shoulder blades opens.
 OH NO!
 You have just switched on your Relaxation Response… snore… Quick!
 Push the chest up, imagining a hand placed under the shoulder blades gently pushing you forward and up.
 Alert response!
 Phew!
 That was close.